Photography documentaries give us a unique behind-the-scenes look and insight into the minds of other, often famous, photographers.

 Ansel Adams – A Documentary Film (1:22:33)

-Few are more famous or reached a wider audience than Ansel Adams, and this documentary is a true inspiration for everyone who enjoys his images.
+Few are more famous or reach a wider audience than Ansel Adams, and this documentary is a true inspiration for everyone who enjoys his images.
 The film tells the story of Ansel’s life through his iconic photos and interviews, from how he came to love photography until his mastery.

 Annie Leibovitz (50:23)